Corporate Governance

 Mr. Akaura is a General Partner of Incubate Capital

-Partners, an operating
+Partners, an operating partner of the investment

-partner of the investment partnership Incubate Capital Partners, which
+partnership Incubate Capital Partners, which formerly

-shareholder in the Company.
+was a major shareholder in the Company.

 14 / 14(100%)